adrianbielawski/catalogues/README.md

 #### User dashboard

-Browse catalogues recomended to you, latest items from your followed catalogues, highest rated items from all catalogues. \
+Browse catalogues recommended to you, latest items from your followed catalogues, highest rated items from all catalogues. \
 User dashboard is available only to logged in users.
 Desktop | Smartphone
 ------- | -------